genshin-base/main-site/data/translated/builds/en.md

 Klee's kit makes it harder to utilize Vaporize and Melt the same way another pyro carry would, but her constant pyro application makes Lavawalkers a viable set.
 See KleefulFrame's great [number breakdown here](https://docs.google.com/spreadsheets/d/1JJZPMoNOqXhX8Ez1cl63fNXESJZXx7kQaJEeQ-WLOEY/edit#gid=186983353)

 [Crimson Witch of Flames (4)](#artifact:crimson-witch-of-flames)<br>
-This set is best used on a Vaporize Klee, but do note that due to Klee's fast Pyro application from all of her kits, she may not be able to vape most of her Normal/ Charged Attacks.
+This set is only recommended in a team where Klee is able to trigger Vaporize consistently

 [Wanderer's Troupe (4)](#artifact:wanderers-troupe)<br>
 Wanderer's Troupe increases the Charged Attack by another 35% Damage Bonus.
 It can serve as a decent DPS choice but due to how clunky Klee's attack animations are, it's hard to put this in actual practise as it requires you to dodge more and consume more stamina, not to mention how the DPS gets caught up by the other builds mentioned above.